fmonthel/IteaToGcal/README.md

 	                        Action to do

-To list difference between Calendars :
+To list difference between calendars :

 	./check-diff.py --action list-diff
 	+----------------------+------+-------+-----+--------------------------------------------+